BAMBA!

 Burns (Unknown)

-Blom tested me mentally.
+Bamba! tested me mentally.
 To the edge.
 The unending hammering, welding, polishing.
 Repeat.
 And repeat.
 And repeat.
 Days.
 Months.
 Years.
 2.5 years.
 An exercise in futility.
 An exercise in endurance.
-Blom made me suffer.
+Bamba! made me suffer.
 Right to the edge of breaking.
 This I didn’t expect.
 I knew the build would be tough, but this tough, I didn’t expect.
 Removing machines demands an elevated level of physical capacity.
 I expected this.
 I was prepared for this.
 But as the imperfection, the depth, the texture of the rings, were revealed, I realized that I wasn’t in any way ready for what lay ahead.
 The design redefined itself.

 There was no end, no answer.
 No clear line to aim at, despite my design, despite my plans.
 Throughout the build I followed the hammer.
 I followed the texture.
 For a year, I followed the imperfection.
 There was always more.
 How would this end?
 How would this stop?
 I never found those answers.
 Yet, throughout, I felt the need to go deeper.
 To test my practice, my capacity, my tolerance.
 To test the steel.
 To allow it to speak.
 To listen to its secrets, its stories.
 To parent the imperfection.
 Unconditional acceptance, I grew to love the imperfection.
+Bamba! is the imperfection.
+So am I am.
+We all are.

-For now, Blom seems complete.
+For now, Bamba! seems complete.

 I have walked alone for dusty miles,